 Once pitched, there are a variety of ways to configure the Solitaire to improve its internal ventilation.
 The simplest starting point is to roll back the rain fly over the front screened in vestibule.
 You can further open up the vestibule, by rolling open the doors, so that they are flush with the top pole (toggles are provided).

-In this configuration, your head will be positioned in front of the front pole, inside the front wedge-shaped and screened in vestibule.
-This works great on a dry night without any morning dew, but leaves your head exposed to moisture if it rains.
-The size of this wedge-shaped screened area also makes it impossible to store your backpack under cover, although there’s plenty of interior room inside the tent to store its contents.
+In this configuration, your head will be positioned in front of the front pole, inside the front wedge-shaped and screened-in vestibule.
+This works great on a dry night without any morning dew but leaves your head exposed to moisture if it rains.
+The size of this wedge-shaped screened area also makes it impossible to store your backpack undercover, although there’s plenty of interior room inside the tent to store its contents.

-There is a zipper in the right side and front of the vestibule that opens the screened area to allow for entry.
+There is a zipper on the right side and front of the vestibule that opens the screened area to allow for entry.
 But, like most bivy shelters or A-frame tarps with inner tents, you need to crawl in feet first to enter the tent, which can be awkward.
 There’s not really enough space inside the tent to turn around to face the other direction, but you wouldn’t expect there to be any in a tent of this type or shape.

 You also can’t sit up straight in the Solitaire because the tent poles don’t reach high enough.
 There is however ample room inside the inner tent for gear storage on either side of your sleeping bag/pad and in the front vestibule: certainly a lot more than 1-person tarp shelters like the Tarptent Notch.

 There is a second entrance to the Solitaire that can be used to enter and exit the tent, but only when the outer fly is rolled back in stargazing mode.
 This is a really cool option and I’ve never seen anything like it on a 1 person shelter.